 What exactly is a Brazilian blowout?

 The Brazilian blowout is a semi-permanent hair relaxing treatment that involves a protein-rich solution called Keratin.
-The formula bonds hair, coating it with a protective barrier around each strand which is what reduces frizz, seal the cuticle and protect hair from hair damaging factors such as humidity.
+The formula bonds hair, coating it with a protective barrier around each strand which is what reduces frizz, seal the cuticle and protects hair from hair damaging factors such as humidity.

 The defrizzing treatment has been around since the early ’80s but recently just got its claim to fame.
 It started by hairstylist Ribiero Paulo in Brazil, hence the name.
 This straightening method was initially developed to keep models hair sleek and straight and eschew the use of occasional flat ironing.